catalyst-cloud/catalystcloud-docs/source/kubernetes/overview.rst

 * Exposing services outside of the cluster.
 * Scaling the cluster by adding or removing containers.

-Catalyst Cloud currently only offers ``Kubernetes`` so we will focus on that as our default container orchestration engine (COE).
+Sky TV currently only offers ``Kubernetes`` so we will focus on that as our default container orchestration engine (COE).